Ancestry/FaceCrop/README.md

 If you need to crop a `UIImage` - you can always access its `CGImage` by calling [.cgImage](https://developer.apple.com/documentation/uikit/uiimage/1624147-cgimage).

+For more information consider visiting [this in-depth artictle on Medium](https://medium.com/ancestry-engineering/image-face-centering-using-apples-vision-framework-3ff3954ab5cb).

 ===

 Huge thanks to Anastasios Grigoriou for his work on this project!